DarkStarSword/3d-fixes/DOAX-VenusVacation/README.md

   easier to import meshes into blender when a costume mod is active (If you want to reimport a modified mesh you should be importing that directly from the mod, not a frame analysis dump).
+- Auto-convergence has been updated - the popout bias will be automatically saved in the d3dx_user.ini, and the auto-convergence HUD will show the current convergence value as well.
+There's a bunch more changes under the hood, so it may behave slightly differently to before.

 Known Issues (3D Vision Users Only)
 -----------------------------------